Biden calls Doocy ‘stupid son of a bitch’ after inflation question

 “You guys are trying to convince me that I am Bernie Sanders, I’m not, I like him but I’m not Bernie Sanders, I’m not a socialist, I’m a mainstream Democrat.”

-Washington politicians calling Doocy “dumb” is something of a bi-partisan tradition, as he was slammed by Senator John McCain in 2017 when he asked him if he would block Donald trump’s agenda.
+Washington politicians calling Doocy “dumb” is something of a bipartisan tradition, as he was slammed by Republican Senator John McCain in 2017 when he asked him if he would block Donald Trump’s agenda.

 “Why would you say something that stupid?
 Why would you ask something that dumb?”
 Senator McCain replied.